 1. Scotland Island

 If you don’t want to go too far from the city, plan a trip to Scotland Island.
 Just about a forty-minute drive north of Sydney, we highly recommend getting the ferry to Scotland Island from Church Point In Pittwater.
 The route is lovely with picturesque views all around.
-Scotland Island is pretty small but a great getaway if you’re seeking some peace of mind and refuge away from the city.
-There’s a walking track around the entire island and doesn’t take longer than an hour; its an absolute beauty.
+Scotland Island is pretty small but a great getaway if you’re just looking to unwind and get close to nature.
+There’s also a walking track around the entire island which doesn’t take longer than an hour.

 2. Long Jetty

 When it comes to day trips from Sydney, the town of Long Jetty is an essential destination.
-Located on the Central Coast it is trendy, super hip and fun.
-It’s a lovely little town filled with cafes, souvenir shops and some amazing street art.
+Located on the Central Coast it’s trendy little town, filled with cafes, souvenir shops and some amazing street art.
 Long Jetty is also relatively close to Sydney by public transport.
-The best option would be to take the Newcastle train to Gosford and then transfer to a B21 bus to Long Jetty.
+The best option would be to take the Newcastle train to Gosford and then transfer to a B21 to Long Jetty.
 The entire journey shouldn’t take longer than 2.5-3 hours.
 If you’re driving, you’ll be there in less than 1.5 hours.

 SEE ALSO: The Secret Sydney Guide To Jervis Bay